Serving up a drawing once each day, wherever I happen to be. (NYC)

 by Nick Golebiewski

-Later than lunchtime drawing: Wrought iron doors at No. 7 East 84th Street in the Metropolitan Museum Historic District.
+Later than lunchtime drawing: Elaborate scrolling stonework and lanterns outside a building entrance on East 80th Street between Fifth Avenue and Madison Avenue, in the Metropolitan Museum Historic District.

 Lunchtime drawing: Gracie Mansion nestled into Carl Schurz Park in Yorkville.

 Earlier than lunchtime drawing: Clock tower rising above the Erie-Lackawanna Railroad and Ferry Terminal in Hoboken, from across the Hudson River.